arthurbernierjr/http-videos/anatomy-of-http-request-response-messages/README.md

 In the above example, the body of the request contains data, while the body of the response returns `HTML`.

-Although the HTTP protocol is text-based, the content in the body can be binary - for example, images are typically transferred in a binary format.
+Although the HTTP protocol is text-based, the content in the body can be binary - for example, images are typically transferred in a *binary format*.

+> 📚 A *binary format* refers to data represented in binary code, consisting of only 0s and 1s.
+>